 If signs of diabetes are discovered during your visit, don’t worry.
 We’ll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye exam near you, call Metzger Eye Care in Covington today!
+To schedule your eye exam near you, call Metzger Eye Care in Florence today!

 The American Optometric Association recommends that adults have their eyes checked by an optometrist every 1-2 years.
 For high risk patients, patients who wear glasses or contact lenses, or those over the age of 65, annual eye exams are recommended.
 Certain conditions like diabetes may make it necessary to visit your optometrist more often.